Subject Leader : Mrs Guppy

 We aim to provide a high-quality computing education, which equips pupils to use computational language and thinking, as well as their own creativity, to understand and change the world!

 The core of computing is computer science, in which pupils are taught the principles of information and computation, how digital systems work, and how to put this knowledge to use through programming.

-Children in our EYFS are able to demonstrate their independence in using the choice of technology on offer and are encouraged to choose the appropriate equipment for specific purposes.
-We aim to teach them about how to use a range of equipment safely, planning experiences beyond the 'Technology' Early Learning Goal.
+Children in our Early Years Foundation Stage (EYFS) are able to demonstrate their independence in using the choice of technology on offer and are encouraged to choose the appropriate equipment for specific purposes.
+We aim to teach them about how to use a range of equipment safely, planning experiences beyond the EYFS Framework.

 Key to the school's safeguarding policy is having a robust e-safety curriculum in place.
 As a result, we embed the teaching of e-safety throughout the whole curriculum and actively encourage children to practise being safe online.